|

 -- she had figured that much out.
 "It stands to reason since our

-thoughts are already electronic," she said, "It still feels
+thoughts are already electronic," she said, "but it still feels

 weird."